The Maker Hotel is the sort of place that makes you pause at the front door.

 “The restoration of Hudson is pretty incredible right now,” Glazman enthuses.
 “We [at The Maker] celebrate the things that were here before and bring them back to life.
 We keep within the sensibility of the Hudson Valley as a hub of beautiful, found objects.
 [The Maker] is an extension of everything that’s happening here.”

 To his point, he and Roytberg envision the hotel as a constantly evolving being, one that adapts as the pair meet new creatives and continue to collaborate with artisans throughout the region.
 They expect that no visit will be the same, since the dynamic nature of The Maker means that furniture pops in and out, artwork hops from one wall to the next, and eatery menus shift to incorporate seasonal Hudson Valley ingredients.
+Guests can even take the experience home with them through The Maker Shop, an e-commerce platform that offers exclusive, limited and custom-designed home and personal items.

 “In the world we’re living in right now, people are looking for very special experiences,” Glazman says.
 “There’s a wave of new hotels that are going in this direction, micro-properties that give you experiences.
 They’re not huge, but they’re something that people can be inspired by.
 That’s what people are seeking.”